[Shy people welcome] Photographer's communication techniques revealed [Portrait]

 Get someone to liven up the atmosphere

-It's a bit of a trick, but if you find it difficult to create a fun atmosphere for your subjects on your own, ask someone who is good at creating a good atmosphere, "Can you make everyone laugh a bit?"
+As a workaround, if you find it difficult to create a fun atmosphere for your subjects on your own, you can ask someone who's good at creating a lively atmosphere,"Could you make everyone laugh for a bit?"

 summary